 Electric propulsion will become a cornerstone for commercial vehicles, with green energy supplied by batteries or hydrogen fuel cells depending on application.

-Today, our range of battery electric vehicles and machines includes city buses, medium-duty trucks, compact excavators, and electric drivelines for industrial- and marine applications.
+Today, our range of battery electric vehicles and machines includes city buses, heavy- and medium-duty trucks, construction equipment, and electric drivelines for industrial and marine applications.

-In the second half of the decade, we aim to start series production of fuel cell-powered commercial vehicles and machines.
+In the second half of the decade, we aim to start a series of production of fuel cell-powered commercial vehicles and machines.

 By 2030, approximately 35% of our vehicles sales will consist of electrical alternatives.

-The transition to electric solutions is dependent on the access to electricity and hydrogen from clean sources and on a rapid expansion of the charging infrastructure.
-De-carbonizing the transport industry is a joint effort where we work together with customers, authorities, energy companies and other business partners.
+The transition to electric solutions is dependent on the access to electricity and hydrogen from clean sourc¬es and on a rapid expansion of the charging infrastructure.
+Decarbonising the transport industry is a joint effort where we work together with customers, authorities, energy companies and other business partners.